robertozanchi/linux-server-setup/README.md

 The Amazon AWS development environment is available to Udacity Full Stack Development Nanodegree students as part of the [account][2].

-The public IP address of the virtual machine used in this project is 54.148.92.221.
+The public IP address of the virtual machine created and used in this project is 54.148.92.221.

 ##### 1. SSH into Server as Root User